Why you need business administration skills?

 Here are 8 key business administration skills employers look for in new hire.

-You may not have all the skills, but with the right education and practice, you can attain them.
+You may not have all the business administration skills, but with the right education and practice, you can attain them.
 Highlight these skills in your resume to get ahead of the competition.

 1) Communication Skills